 in recent years, more cuts of meat have tried to follow the flat iron’s carefully-cut path from the butcher to the grocery aisle.

 Among the more notable ones:

 Denver Cut Steak: This variety, found in the same bout of research as the flat iron steak, was first introduced to the public in 2009, and also comes from the chuck area.
-The steak, despite being seen as intensely flavorful, has struggled to have the impact of its more famous cousin, according to Denver's alt-weekly, Westword, which wrote a lengthy feature last year about the steak cut named after its city.
+The steak, despite being seen as intensely flavorful, has struggled to have the impact of its more famous cousin, according to Denver’s alt-weekly, Westword, which wrote a lengthy feature in 2015 about the steak cut named after its city.